wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/zero-trust-infrastructure/includes/harden-infrastructure.md

 To prevent resources falling into the wrong hands, it’s critical to ensure that your infrastructure is protected, and you have the appropriate security processes and technology in place.
 Enforcing a Zero Trust strategy strengthens the security posture of your resources.
-Some common ways you can harden or secure your infrastructure are:
+Some common ways you can _harden_, or secure, your infrastructure are:

 - Implement threat detection systems
 - Improve hardware configuration to plug gaps in your security perimeter